IMF expects to conclude aid talks with Yemen by year-end

 DUBAI The International Monetary Fund hopes to reach a loan deal with Yemen by the end of the year as the impoverished Gulf state urgently needs budgetary support, a senior official at the Washington-based lender said on Tuesday.

-A Yemen central bank official has said the loan could be worth up to $500 million (313 million pounds).
+A Yemen central bank official has said the loan could be worth up to $500 million.
 The IMF said it would be for 2-3 years but has not put a figure on it, saying it is waiting for the Yemeni authorities to decide how fast they want to proceed with planned economic reforms.

 "We are well advanced in our discussions with them.
 They have some internal discussion on exactly what pace they want to move on some elements of their reform agenda," said Masood Ahmed, the IMF's Director for the Middle East and North Africa.